jmarkowski/keyloggerd/README.md

 $ sudo ./keyloggerd --append
 ```

-## Daemon Logs
+## Daemon Status

-The keylogger daemon prints log information into the system log, which may be
+The keylogger daemon prints status information into the system log, which may be
 viewed as follows

 ```
 $ journalctl -xe
 ```

+This is useful for debugging any issues you may be experiencing.

 ## Secret Key Sequences